ShawnCarpenter/readings-f2/read-15.md

 What can I do about this?
 I've never been in a position with enough authority to affect hiring decisions.
 I'm more representative of the problem.
 I recognize that as a straight white male I'm given a presumption of competence that is not given to others, how can I use that to allow other voices to be heard when I'm still in the lower levels of an organization?

-I don't know what I can do other than make sure to let other voices be heard and ask for their input where I have an opportunity to do so.
+I don't know what I can do other than make sure to let other voices be heard and ask for their input where I have an opportunity to do so